Sound On

 Conceptual Framework:

-Zen Buddhism suggests the practice of using breath to bring attention back to the body, making it a home.
-This project explores how spatial experience can similarly anchor awareness in the body.
-The installation draws from contemplative architectural elements—geometry, verticality, and horizontal planes—to shape the viewer’s embodied experience.
+Reflecting on the Zen Buddhist practice of using breath to return attention to the body—as a way of making it a home—this project explores how spatial experience can similarly ground awareness.
+Drawing from contemplative architecture, the installation uses geometry, verticality, and horizontal planes to create an embodied experience.

 Key elements include: